GfSE/SAF-Specification/developing-saf/concept/concepts.md

-Specifies the connection of two physical connection points.
+Specifies the connection of two interaction points on Physical Level.
 Note: Connections between physical components indicate that item flows are passed from one output of a source component to one or more inputs of target components.
 ## Physical Context Constituent
 1..* [Physical Context Element](#Physical-Context-Element) Physical Context Constituent 1..* [Physical System Context](#Physical-System-Context)